 Superior Court is a court of record.
 Most proceedings are electronically recorded.

 Copies of the proceedings are provided on CDs/DVDs and playable on a computer.
 Each CD costs $27 (this includes a non-refundable $2 processing fee per transaction).
 The number of CDs required is dependent upon the length of the proceeding(s) and the number of judicial officers (if more than one proceeding for each case is requested).

 Please bear in mind that audio/video for commissioners' proceedings are retained for two years.
-All other proceedings (family law, civil and criminal) are retained for 15 years, with the exception of capital crimes, which are retained indefinitely.
+Criminal proceedings are retained for 15 years, with the exception of capital crimes, which are retained indefinitely.
+Other case types (Civil and Family Law) are retained for six years after the entry of final judgment, pursuant to RCW36.23.070

 To Purchase a Copy of the Record